Latest post: PC Games of 1990.

 Stages of the tournament are interspersed with silly "Test Your Might" mini-games.

 Each of the warriors has their own movesets and finishing moves known as Fatalities.
 In the IBM PC version controls consist of 8-way directional inputs and four buttons.
-Warriors can move left and right, jump, crouch, block and punch and kick high or low, fast or slow.
+Warriors can move left and right, jump, crouch, block, apply the elbow and knee, and punch and kick high or low, fast or slow.
 Advanced moves include specials, combos, counter-attacking and "juggling" opponents while they are in mid-air, helpless.
-Notable as well are the rapid-fire pummelings that can halve strength meters in short order.

 Points are awarded based on time remaining, strength remaining, Fatality execution and Flawless Victories and Double Flawless Victories.